 The Digium phones connect seemlessly to any Asterisk-based phone system, including Switchvox, Digium’s UC System.
 When connected to an Asterisk Phone System, Digium Phones offer a user friendly calling experience complete with HD Voice Wideband and access to user created apps and call rules, directly from the phone.

 Being created by Digium specifically for Asterisk, Digium phones may very well have the easiest plug and play of any IP Phone.
-Simply plug the Digium phone into the network and the phone will automagically …
+Simply plug the Digium phone into the network and the phone will automatically …

 If you’ve been comparing hardware, are in the market for a resiliency solution, and in need of how-to resources for maintaining Asterisk based communications in the event of a hardware or software failure; you are now in luck.

 Using today’s technology for communication has now gone beyond email and instant messaging.
 Total integration – for both the office and the home – is possible for communication on a single source: the computer.